Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Results

 \subsubsection{Relation to magnetic susceptibility}

 Looking at the peak in magnetic susceptibility $\chi_m(\mathbf{q},\omega=0)$ at ${\bf q}=(\pi,\pi-\delta)$ (shown in the left column of Fig.~\ref{Fig_susc_n072}) and performing the same analysis as was done in Sec.~\ref{dwave} for the possible symmetry of the order parameter, we could conclude that the dominant eigenvector should look differently.
 In particular we could expect sign changes between the points on the Fermi surface connected by the now incommensurate wave vector ${\bf q}=(\pi,\pi-\delta)$ of the (maximal) magnetic susceptibility.
 Since with an incommensurate ${\bf q}$ there are 4 maxima in the susceptibility $\chi_m(\mathbf{q},\omega=0)$ in the first Brillouin zone, there would have to be many sign changes of the order parameter on the Fermi surface.
 Such eigenvector is possible, but we found that the corresponding eigenvalue is significantly smaller than the triplet $s$-wave one.
 Physically many sign changes would mean many zeroes of the order parameter on the Fermi surface, which is energetically not favorable.
-The $s$-wave, with no sign changes, seems to be more favorable, although it does not take advantage from the strong peak in the magnetic susceptibility at ${\bf q}=(\pi,\pi-\delta)$ and the simple interpretation through ${\bf q}$-dependence of the susceptibility is not applicable.
+The $s$-wave, with no sign changes, seems to be more favorable, although it does not take advantage {specifically} from the strong peak in the magnetic susceptibility at ${\bf q}=(\pi,\pi-\delta)$ {but rather from the ${\bf q}$-averaged value.
+This can be seen from Eliashberg Eq.~\eqref{Eliashberg}: if we approximate the pairing vertex by a product of a frequency dependent part and momentum dependent part, the $s$-wave order parameter without sign changes will pick up the momentum averaged vertex.
+Similar analysis how the momentum structure and/or frequency structure of the vertex in Eliashberg or eigenvalue equation influences the resulting order parameter can be found in Refs.~\onlinecite{Vojta1999,Tanaka2009, Kitatani2017} }